Download This Sample

 - Lake Superior has beautiful beaches and clear water that is safe for swimming most of the year.
 However, be warned parts of Lake Superior are infested with man-eating alligators.

 North America Worksheets

-This is a fantastic bundle which includes everything you need to know about North America across 26 in-depth pages.
-These are ready-to-use North America worksheets that are perfect for teaching students about the North America which is the third largest continent in the world.
-It has a measurement of 9,500,000 square miles with a total population of approximately 565,000,000 people.
+This is a fantastic bundle that includes everything you need to know about North America across 26 in-depth pages.
+These ready-to-use North America worksheets are perfect for teaching students about North America, the third largest continent in the world.
+It covers an area of 9,355,000 square miles (24,230,000 square km) with a population of approximately 600 million people.